britram/rains-prototype/draft-trammell-rains-protocol.md

 are valid.
 If not present, the context of the assertion is inherited from the containing Zone.

-If the shard-range (11) key is present, the shard is lexicographically complete within the range described in its value: a mapping for a (subject-name, object-type) pair that should be between the two values given in the range but is not is asserted to not exist.
+If the shard-range (11) key is present, the the shard is lexicographically complete within the range described in its value: a mapping for a (subject-name, object-type) pair that should be between the two values given in the range but is not is asserted to not exist.
 Lexicographic sorting is done on subject names by ordering Unicode codepoints in ascending order; ordering on object types is done via their code values in {{cbor-object}} in ascending order.

-The shard-range value MUST be a four element array of (subject-name A, object-type A, subject-name B, object-type B) where A does not necessarily need to sort before B, and the (subject-name, object-type) pairs need not exist in the shard.
-The shard MUST NOT contain any assertions for subject-names outside the range.
+The shard-range value MUST be a two element array of strings or nulls (subject-name A, subject-name B).
+A must lexicographically sort before B, but neither subject name need be present in the shard's contents.
+If A is null, the shard begins at the beginning of the zone.
+If B is null, the shard ends at the end of the zone.
+The shard MUST NOT contain any assertions whose subject names sort before A or after B. In addition, the authority for the shard belongs to MUST NOT make any assertions during the period of validity of the shard's signatures that would fall between subject-name A and subject-name B inclusive that are not contained within the shard (see {{runtime-consistency- checking}}).

 If the shard-range key is not present, the shard is not lexicographically complete and MUST NOT be used to make assertions about nonexistance.